 June is preparing for retirement and wants to know how her UK pension will affect her application for the Age Pension in Australia.

 A. Centrelink will assess your UK pension as income and if this takes you over the income limit, your pension will be reduced by 50 cents for every dollar you exceed the limit.
-For example, the current limit for couples combined is $308 per fortnight.

 When you advise Centrelink of your income and assets from overseas, it will convert the value into Australian dollars.

 Once you have been granted a UK pension, the amount will stay the same – it is not indexed.
 This means that the only fluctuation in the value of your payment will be due to the exchange rate.

 Centrelink currently uses the Commonwealth Bank buy rates that apply on the fifth business day before the first of each month.